HomeArchiveBlog

 Diagnostics

-The new frontend reports compilation errors in a clang-like style.
-Diagnostics include the source file, line, column, error message, the relevant source line, and a caret span pointing at the AST node that triggered the error.
+The frontend reports compilation errors in a clang-like style.
+Diagnostics include the source file, line, column, message, the relevant source line, and a caret span pointing at the AST node that triggered the error.

 For example, an undefined name in: